Ransomware is nothing short of a cyber pestilence. Its financial impact in 2019 was estimated at at over $7.5 billion.

 How Ransomware Beats Perimeter Defenses

 Too much faith has been placed on firewalls, intrusion detection systems, and other perimeter defenses to stop ransomware.
 The idea of the keeping the bad guys at the gates is enticing, but it’s also a pipe dream.
-Stopping ransomware and other malware at the network boundaries fails for three reasons:
+Organizations need to look for a new path forward in today's threat environment, because stopping ransomware and other malware at the network boundaries fails for three reasons:

-- Social engineering: What good is a fortress when your employees hand over the keys to the enemy?
+What good is a fortress when your employees essentially hand over the keys to the enemy?
 Social engineering tactics, such as phishing emails, are the most common mechanisms for spreading ransomware.
 Unsuspecting users are frequently manipulated into opening links or downloading files from unknown senders or contacts who have had their accounts compromised.
 A ransomware infection follows.

 The first step to detecting ransomware is to aggregate log data from all your network devices, security solutions and SaaS applications for deep analysis.